T-Reiser/dataviz-project-template-proposal/README.md

 ## UPDATES

 I have added converted the scatter plots to be transparent to prevent data occlusion.
 This verion also improves the X and Y axis labels.
+This iteration can currently be found at https://vizhub.com/T-Reiser/cf07600ad704409a96d2c251afd7b71b.

 ![image](https://user-images.githubusercontent.com/44755928/139132621-fa5113a2-7570-4963-9742-80b108016d24.png)